 If you are found inadmissible, you will be denied entry to the United States.
 Your visa will not be approved.
 If you apply in the U.S., your immigrant or non-immigrant application will be denied.
 This means you cannot receive a visa as long as you remain inadmissible.
 If you try to come to the U.S. without permission, you could be arrested and charged with a federal crime.
 If you’re inadmissible because of a criminal conviction, you may be able to apply for a waiver of inadmissibility.
 But it’s important to act quickly – the waiver application process is complex and time-sensitive.

 Have you been recently found to be inadmissible?
-Click Here
+Reach out to our immigration lawyers for consultation

 Applying for a Waiver of Inadmissibility